anishkt2000/NextWaveAssignments/financial-record-processor/readme.md

 This project uses the Serverless Framework for easy deployment to AWS Lambda.
 The configuration can be found in `serverless.yml`.
 For more information on how to customize the serverless setup, refer to `docs/ServerlessConfig.md`.

-## Security Considerations

-[Security considerations remain the same as in the previous version]

-For more security best practices, refer to `docs/Security.md`.